 Bloomberg School Appoints Two New Bloomberg Professors of American Health

-Johns Hopkins Bloomberg School of Public Health is welcoming two new faculty as Bloomberg Professor of American Health Scholars, endowed positions supported by the Bloomberg American Health Initiative.
+Johns Hopkins Bloomberg School of Public Health is welcoming two new faculty as Bloomberg Professor of American Health scholars, endowed positions supported by the Bloomberg American Health Initiative.

-Aisha Dickerson, PhD, is an assistant professor and Bloomberg Professor of American Health in Environmental Challenges in the Bloomberg School’s Department of Epidemiology, as of July 15.
-Yeeli Mui, PhD, MPH, is an assistant professor and Bloomberg Professor of American Health in Obesity and the Food System in the Bloomberg School’s Department of International Health, as of October 1.
+Aisha Dickerson, PhD, is an assistant professor and Bloomberg Assistant Professor of American Health in Environmental Challenges in the Bloomberg School’s Department of Epidemiology, as of July 15.
+Yeeli Mui, PhD, MPH, is an assistant professor and Bloomberg Assistant Professor of American Health in Obesity and the Food System in the Bloomberg School’s Department of International Health, as of October 1.

 “These terrific researchers are critical additions to our efforts to understand and respond to major challenges facing health in the United States,” says Dean Ellen J. MacKenzie, PhD, ScM.
 “We are thrilled to welcome them to our faculty.”

 Aisha Dickerson is an environmental epidemiologist with primary research interests in environmental risk factors for neurodevelopmental and neurodegenerative disorders, such as autism spectrum disorder, amyotrophic lateral sclerosis, and dementia.
 Her research focuses on evaluating combined environmental and occupational exposures to metals and subsequent individual and transgenerational outcomes.
 Additionally, she continues to investigate the influence of disparities in autism assessment and service provision, along with environmental injustice in underserved communities.